RedPitaya/Documentation/appsFeatures/multichannel/multichannel.rst

 **Boards with connectors but no X-channel support:**

-Board models like *STEMlab 125-14 4-Input* and *SDRlab 122-16* have S1/S2 connectors, but the FPGA is not configured to support the X-channel system.
-These boards cannot be used in X-channel configurations without FPGA modifications.
+Board models like *STEMlab 125-14 4-Input* and *SDRlab 122-16* have S1/S2 connectors, but the hardware itself does not allow for sharing the clock signal through these connectors.
+These boards cannot be used in X-channel configurations.

 |